-In currency and geographic terms, SCOR Europe is exposed to USD denominated assets with strong focus on fixed income.
-For more information on the principles applied to invest the assets in a prudent manner, see section B.2.3.4 - Main control activities - Asset Management in the SCOR Group's SFCR at www.scor.com.
+In currency and geographic terms, SCOR Europe is exposed to Euro denominated assets with strong focus on fixed income.
+SCOR Europe's investment portfolio is risk averse as a result of the Company's maturity level and its decision to focus on underwriting risks and limit other risks such as market risk.
+The invested assets portfolio is significantly invested in bonds and with a spread that is appropriate to the underlying business.
+For more information regarding the principles applied to invest the assets in a prudent manner, see section B.2.3.4 - Main control activities - Asset Management in the SCOR Group's SFCR at www.scor.com.

-To better address climate risks and improve the resilience of its invested assets portfolios, SCOR has put in place strong monitoring of Environmental, Social and Governance (ESG) criteria when managing assets, based on exclusions of issuers most exposed to sustainability risks and ESG screening of assets in which the Group invests.
+To better address climate risks and improve the resilience of its invested assets portfolios, SCOR Group has put in place strong monitoring of Environmental, Social and Governance (ESG) criteria when managing assets, based on exclusions of issuers most exposed to sustainability risks and ESG screening of assets in which the Group invests.